EnderLocke/pyespn/README.md

 ## PYESPN
-includes information on apis available for the nfl
+includes information on apis available for the espn api

 ### Create Class
 create an init version of the class and feed it the league you want